ArtifexSoftware/MuPDF.NET/docs/api/annot.rst

    .. method:: SetBlendMode(string blendMode)

       Set the annotation's blend mode.
 See :ref:`AdobeManual`, page 324 for explanations.
-The blend mode can also be set in :meth:`Annot.update`.
+The blend mode can also be set in :meth:`Annot.Update`.

       :arg string blendmode: set the blend mode.
 Use :meth:`Annot.update` to reflect this in the visual appearance.
 For predefined values see :ref:`BlendModes`.
 Use `PDF_BM_Normal` to **remove** a blend mode.